 Why Partner with Data Privacy Services?

 Data Privacy Services is one of the largest data protection and information security consultancies in the country.
-Data Privacy Services is a trading name of DMPC Ltd, a UK based limited company based in Surrey.
+Data Privacy Services is a trading name of DMPC Ltd, a UK-based limited company based in Shropshire.
 We offer our services to a wide range of organisations across both the private and public sector.
 Our services are appropriate to all sizes of organisations, from very small businesses to large multi-national companies.

 We are growing fast and are looking to expand our range of products and services in the data protection and information security sectors by partnering with other organisations.

 Partnering is proven method of business development by mutually benefiting from working with organisations that naturally align with each other.
 We are specifically looking for partners in the following areas: